These dogs can sometimes be overly aggressive.

 Before you buy these dogs from a breeder or adopt them from a rescue shelter, it is important to understand how to take care of them.
 Here are some tips that will help you to understand how to take care of such dogs.

 You would need to ask your veterinarian about what to feed your dog.
 However, do not overfeed them, as it can cause major health issues and weight gain in them.
-Divide their meals in a set schedule and do not leave the food open during the day.
+Divide their meals in a set schedule and do not leave a full food bowl out during the day.
 Like other dogs, the dietary habits of these dogs will also change as they grow.

 Shepkita Maintenance and Grooming